jimmyH/mypois/README.md

   - Non utf-8 characters may not work (untested)
   - The PIL library has limited support for different image types (only tested bmp,png)
   - Images may lose their aspect ration when being converted to 39x39
-  - No idea on whether the SatNav supports larger images

-## Installation issues
+## Installation

-This should work on all versions of python 2.7 onwards, and run on Windows, Mac and Linux.
-However:
+On Windows you can find a prebuilt executable in the releases page.

-The scripts require the following python modules to be installed:
+Alternatively, you need a version of python 2.7 or later, and require the following python modules to be installed:
   - pandas
   - pillow
   - configparser

 It also requires a version of sqlite with rtree support (only for Columbus).

 If you install python from python.org on Windows, the included version of sqlite does NOT include rtree support.
-You also need to replace the installed sqlite3.dll file with one from [sqlite.org][https://www.sqlite.org/2018/sqlite-dll-win64-x64-3240000.zip]
+You will need to replace the installed sqlite3.dll file with one from [sqlite.org](https://www.sqlite.org)

 ## Fixing the checksums using poifix